Illuminator-team/Illuminator/readme.md

 Each of these individuals has been essential in shaping the success and evolution of our project.
 We are profoundly thankful for their dedication and expertise.

-The Illuminator project is supported by [TU Delft PowerWeb](https://www.tudelft.nl/powerweb) and [Stichting 3E](https://www.stichting3e.nl/).
+* The Illuminator project is supported by [TU Delft PowerWeb](https://www.tudelft.nl/powerweb) and [Stichting 3E](https://www.stichting3e.nl/).
+* The development of the *Illuminator* was supported by the [Digital Competence Centre](https://dcc.tudelft.nl), Delft University of Technology.

 ## Contact and Support